ananthakumaran/ananthakumaran.github.com/_posts/wicket/2010-3-21-wicket-custom-paging-navigator.markdown

 Wicket Built-in Components
 --------------------------
 Wicket provides lot of useful components out of the box.
-Sometimes we would like the change the appearance(aka markup) of the built-in components.
+Sometimes we would like to change the appearance(aka markup) of the built-in components.
 It is very easy to do.

 Original Markup